lsaffre/djangosite/README.txt

 `What is a software application?
 <http://site.lino-framework.org/application.html>`__.

-An immediate benefit of `django-site` is to implement a `server startup signal for Django
+An immediate benefit of `djangosite` is to implement a `server startup signal for Django
 <http://site.lino-framework.org/startup_signal.html>`__

-`django-site` is also the foundation for projects like `North <http://north.lino-framework.org>`__ and the `Lino framework <http://www.lino-framework.org>`__.
+`djangosite` is also the foundation for projects like `North <http://north.lino-framework.org>`__ and the `Lino framework <http://www.lino-framework.org>`__.